pjsinco/project-proposal/project-proposal.md

     curl --data "type=detail&league=ncb&rating_id=514&season_id=311&cat_type=2&view=team_v2&view_type=team&table_view=team_v2&force_period_id=&is_rpi_ranking=1&date=12%2F11%2F2013" http://www.teamrankings.com/ajax/league/v3/rankings_controller.php

 Similar methods can be used on this site to get strength-of-schedule ratings, for teams and conferences.

+Because the season is not yet over, we may use 2012-13 season data so we don't have to worry about rescraping as this season plays out.

 ### Data processing
 We don't expect to need to clean the data substantially.
 From our initial tests, our data sources appear to be structured consistently.
 We expect to spend more time writing scripts to scrape the data than cleaning it.
 Although if the need arises, we will look to Excel, [csvkit](http://csvkit.readthedocs.org/en/latest/) and regular-expression find-change operations in our text editors.